2020 Bee School FAQ

 What textbook will be used at BeeSchool?

 "The Backyard Beekeeper", 4th Edition, by Kim Flottum.
 Kim edits Bee Culture magazine and is a regular speaker at state and regional beekeeping conferences.
 He is knowledgeable, entertaining and an excellent writer.
 An increasing number of students want e-books instead of paper and so students should purchase their own text in their preferred format.
-We have a few paper textbooks that will be available at $15 to students who request them in advance.

 Can we register as a neighborhood group, a couple or a family?